 How the IKEA effect works

 Effectance motive is the drive to manipulate and control elements in the world.
 Some psychologists describe effectane motive as a basic need almost as important as food and water.
 Not having to lift a finger and living as a Roman Emperor might sound like a luxury but you’d eventually feel empty.
-The following extract is taken from the IKEA effect research paper:
+The below extract from the IKEA effect research paper goes on to say:

 “A large body of research has pointed to the centrality of labour to people’s well-being (Blustein 2008), with the feeling of productivity serving as an important goal for many people (Hsee, Yang, and Wang 2010; Keinan and Kivetz 2011).”

-It makes perfect sense from an evolutionary perspective that we receive a “happiness reward” for being productive and competent.
-Much of what we call work today has become pointless, especially in the office environment.
+It makes sense from an evolutionary perspective that we receive a “happiness reward” for being productive and competent.
+Unfortunately, much of what we call work today has become pointless, especially in the office.
 Very few people are getting the IKEA effect from sending emails or compiling a PowerPoint deck.

 Examples of the IKEA effect